Top List of User Agents for Web Scraping & Tips

 print("Request #%d\nUser-Agent Sent: %s\nUser-Agent Received: %s\n" % (i, user_agent, received_ua))

-This is your output after running the request:
+And this is your result after running the request:

 Request #1